Nucleust (Official Website and Store)

 2018 has been a huge year for Nucleust.
 The evolution in the band's sound and development as a whole has been so profound that they have dubbed their new shift musically as "The New Era"; an exciting and captivating progression in Nucleust's career.
 Each member of the band has played a massive role in shaping the sound of the upcoming releases with unparalleled attention to detail and passion.

-Max Palizban (Guitarist and Vocalist, pictured first on the left) originally fired up Nucleust back in 2013, after which he soon unleashed the bands debut EP "Fractured Equilibrium" alongside original members of the band in 2014.
+Max Palizban (Guitar and Vocal) originally fired up Nucleust back in 2013, after which he soon unleashed the bands debut EP "Fractured Equilibrium" alongside original members of the band in 2014.
 Since then, the band has released several other albums, toured both nationally and internationally on several occasions, and provided support for some of metal's best acts including Twelve Foot Ninja, Six Feet Under, Haken, Lacuna Coil, Soilwork and many more.

-Jayden Walker (Frontman, pictured second on left) not only handles vocal duties within the band and on the upcoming release, but has also been responsible accordingly for majority of the work towards our social media presence, as well as the variety of cinematic teaser videos you may have seen throughout Facebook and Instagram.
+Jayden (Vocal) Walker not only handles vocal duties within the band and on the upcoming release, but has also been responsible accordingly for majority of the work towards our social media presence, as well as the variety of cinematic teaser videos you may have seen throughout Facebook and Instagram.

-Grom Lofthouse (Bassist, second from the right) has made a major impact with his bass work on the upcoming release.
+Grom Lofthouse (Bass) has made a major impact with his bass work on the upcoming release.
 Bass was tracked and composed by Grom.
 His playing showcases a variety of techniques, some of which have never previously been used amongst Nucleust's bass playing.

 With a solid team and highly anticipated new release on the horizon, fans can be guaranteed their hunger for more Nucleust will not remain unfed and they will soon be seeing some huge things outside of the ordinary coming from the band.